joelouthan/Theologicus/src/confession-1689/1689-02-TEACH-external-relations-of-God.md

 ### all-sufficient, not standing in need of any creature which he hath made, nor deriving any glory from them

+>Acts 17:23–28 (CSB)
+><sup>23</sup> For as I was passing through and observing the objects of your worship, I even found an altar on which was inscribed, ‘To an Unknown God.’
+Therefore, what you worship in ignorance, this I proclaim to you.
+>
+><sup>24</sup> <bgy>The God who made the world and everything in it—he is Lord of heaven and earth—does not live in shrines made by hands.</bgy>
+>
+><sup>25</sup> <bgy>Neither is he served by human hands, as though he needed anything, since he himself gives everyone life and breath and all things.</bgy>
+>
+><sup>26</sup> From one man he has made every nationality to live over the whole earth and has determined their appointed times and the boundaries of where they live.
+>
+><sup>27</sup> He did this so that they might seek God, and perhaps they might reach out and find him, though he is not far from each one of us.
+>
+><sup>28</sup> For in him we live and move and have our being, as even some of your own poets have said, ‘For we are also his offspring.’

 Often times, I have shared the story of the loss of my brother who passed away in 2020 from Stage 4 Colon Cancer.
 And after so much loss, you would think I would be comfortable with grieving.
 And been on this earth for nearly 50 years, I don't automatically grieve loss and sin and betrayal.
 And the reason why is because instead of grieving and sitting in that sadness and feeling the sadness, I avoid it.
 I avoid it like that the plague.
-But I turn my heart instead of the one God who can comfort me and instead turn to a much darker plague: porn.
+But I turn my heart instead of the one God who can comfort me and instead turn to soemthing much darker: porn.

 Summer of 2022, the perfect storm for Satan to release his barrage of temptations would come my way.
 My wife was going on an international trip for work.
 And I was at home by myself.
 But during this, I started experiencing a physical pain and ailment that immediately took me back to my dying brother in his pain and agony.
 And helping the nurse lift and turn his lifeless cancer ridden body.
 This little bit of physical grief struck me with fear that I, too, had cancer like my brother.